TheDreamer/beastie-work/patches/README.md

 	Well, with the update of `www/webkit-gtk2` & `www/webkit-gtk3` to 2.4.8, the result is that the latter now also USES `compiler:c++11-lib`.
-Which causes this port to fail until a modification similiar to getting ports affected by the update of `www/webkit-gtk2` to 2.4.7 to be gone.
+Which causes this port to fail until a modification similiar to getting ports affected by the update of `www/webkit-gtk2` to 2.4.7 to be done.

 	PR: 196705